alekseivillegas/Email-Support-Tickets/README.md

 Email Support Tickets
 ---------------------

 Email Support Tickets is a support ticket system for WordPress that also sends the message body via email.
 This plugin was forked from  the [wpsc Support Tickets](http://wordpress.org/plugins/wpsc-support-tickets/) plugin by wpStoreCart, LLC.
-While that plugin is excellent, this one is modified to meat my goals.
+While that plugin is excellent, this one is modified to meet my goals.

 **Main Differences?**